mmbman/Katagiri/1987-03-06-Platform-Sutra-Talk-1.md

 >
 > “If my intention in submitting the verse is to seek the Dharma, that is good.
 But if it is to grasp the patriarchate, that is bad, for how would that be different from the mind of a common person coveting the holy position?
 But, if I do not submit a verse, in the end I will not obtain the Dharma.
 This is a terrible difficulty!”

 This is Shen Hsiu’s very honest reflection upon himself.
 Very honest; thinking, “Should I write a poem and submit it to the teacher?
 For what?”
-Already the Fifth Patriarch [says] if you compose great things, you could be successor of his lineage as the Sixth Patriarch.
+The Fifth Patriarch [says] if you compose great things, you could be successor of his lineage as the Sixth Patriarch.
 If [Shen Hsiu] commanded respect from the other monks, already it was very clear for him to become the successor.
 So he started to reflect upon himself: “Why do you want to write a poem and submit it to him?
 Do you want to be the successor?
 Is this your purpose?
 Or, [is it] to seek for the dharma?”

 [This is] just like the *Vimalakirti Sutra*.
 Shariputra went to see Vimalakirti, who was sick.
 His room was very small, and there were five hundred bodhisattvas already there, but no chair.
 Pretty small room, so Shariputra asked him, “How can we get into this small room, and no chair?”
 And then Vimalakirti said, “What do you want?
 Do you come here to seek for the dharma, or to get the chair?”
 Shariputra says, “Oh, yes, we try to get the dharma.”
 And then, five hundred monks and bodhisattvas can get into that room.